eonarheim/eonarheim.github.io/docs/engine.md

 <pre>new(width? : number, height? : number, canvasElementId? : string,  displayMode? : DisplayMode)</pre>
 --------------

-The Engine constructor takes 4 optional parameters, a game width, height, a target canvas element to draw to, and a display mode.
-If the 'canvasElementId' is not specified a new canvas will be appended to the body of the page and the game will be drawn to that.
-If the 'displayMode' is not specified then the default displayMode will be FullScreen.
+The Engine constructor takes 4 optional parameters: a game width, game height, a target canvas element to draw to, and a display mode.
+If the 'canvasElementId' is not specified, a new canvas will be appended to the body of the page and the game will be drawn to that canvas.
+If the 'displayMode' is not specified, the default displayMode will be FullScreen.

 ## Properties